 Letting Interest Work For You

-However, imagine what you might have earned if you had put the $50 into a savings account for 28 years.
+There's another way to look at interest and that's in terms of how it can help you grow your money instead.
+Imagine what you might have earned if you had put the $50 into a savings account for 28 years.
 Even at today's current low rates, it would have been a substantial amount.

 For instance, let's say you started a savings account or opened a CD with a 5 percent rate and deposited $50 every month for 28 years.
 Also, let's include what you would have paid in taxes with a tax rate of 25% on the income that generated.